nfmelendez/AsyncRestFB/README.md

 AsyncRestFB
 ===========

-RestFB With Facebook Auto Limitation
+RestFB With Facebook Auto Limitation to avoid "Max API calls" error from facebook.

+Try it out! and please, contact me if you have a problem" @nfmelendez